redcanaryco/atomic-red-team/README.md

 For information about the philosophy and development of Atomic Red Team, visit our website at <https://atomicredteam.io>.

+To stay up to date on all things Atomic Red Team, sign up for the Atomic Newsletter: https://redcanary.com/atomic-newsletter/

 ## Contribute to Atomic Red Team

 Atomic Red Team is open source and community developed.
 If you're interested in